-There are many things that keep people coming back to Chapel Hill and neighboring Hillsborough and Carrboro—the friendly people, the great weather, the unique history of the area.
+There are many things that keep people coming back to Chapel Hill and neighboring Carrboro—the friendly people, the great weather, the unique history of the area.
 But the most drool-worthy reason is all of the tasty and one-of-a-kind places to eat.
 If you love food (who doesn’t?), look no further.
 You’ve found your next destination for the ultimate foodie trip.

 Our restaurants have garnered critical acclaim and national attention—The Guardian and New York Times have written about them.
 Although you’re in a small, charming town, you can taste the cuisine of many cultures—whether it’s for breakfast, lunch, dinner or dessert.
 But don’t think we forgot brunch—the most important meal of the day.
 Check out our list below for the go-to spots in and around Chapel Hill to plan a 3-day food frenzy.